Generic selectors

 Nasi Goreng Indonesian Fried Rice

-Today we will start with the national dish of Indonesia, the most well known, and universally loved – Nasi Goreng, which literally means “fried rice” in Indonesian and Malay
+Let’s start with the national dish of Indonesia — the most well-known and universally loved: Nasi Goreng, which literally means “fried rice” in Indonesian and Malay.

-Most restaurants let you choose between chicken or prawns, or both, and it may or may not have some vegetables tossed in and a “salad” served on the side.
+Most places let you choose your protein — chicken, prawns, or both — with some vegetables mixed in and a small “salad” on the side.

 Nasi Goreng Indonesian Fried Riceplated without egg

-You can’t talk about nasi goreng or Indonesian food without talking about Sambal Oelek.
+You can’t talk about Nasi Goreng — or Indonesian food in general — without talking about Sambal Oelek.

-Make no mistake, there are no tomatoes in this sauce.
-Sambal oelek is made from chili peppers, rice vinegar, salt, and and sometime sugar and lime juice.
+And no, there are no tomatoes in this sauce.
+Sambal oelek is made from chili peppers, rice vinegar, salt, and sometimes a touch of sugar or lime juice.

 Ketjap Manic sauce